akveo/angular-progress-button-styles/README.md

 | pb-profile | _String value_ | The profile from which to fetch configuration during the button initialization.
 For more information look JS configuration section |

 ##### Javascript configuration
-For those ones, who don't like to have a lot of configuration in the HTML as well to prevent the copy-paste there also is possiblity to define configuration in Javascript using profiles.
+For those ones, who don't like to have a lot of configuration in HTML as well to prevent the copy-paste there also is possibility to define configuration in Javascript using profiles.
-To do this, you need to inject `progressButtonConfigProvider` during the app config state:
+To do this, you need to inject `progressButtonConfigProvider` during the app configuration:
 ```javascript
 mdl.config(function(progressButtonConfigProvider) {
   progressButtonConfigProvider.profile('testProfile', {